Next live webinar: See Rawshot in Action: Live AI Fashion Photoshoot Demo

 Category tools + DIY

-Labelling and provenance support are often partial or absent.
-DIY prompting: No dependable provenance metadata or platform-ready disclosure record
+Labelling and provenance support are uneven across the category.
+DIY prompting: Generic models usually provide no provenance metadata or audit-ready record

 5. 05